ralewis85/aftermath/README.md

 # Aftermath

-A minimal visionOS streaming application for Apple Vision Pro with configurable dual-channel support.
-This app was designed with the popular streaming site Toonami Aftermath in mind.
-Finding the m3u8 streams to populate inside of the app is an exercise left up to the user.
+A minimal 4:3 aspect ratio visionOS streaming app for Apple Vision Pro.
+Designed with Toonami Aftermath in mind, but works with any HLS streaming source.

+**Note:** This app does not provide stream URLs.
+Users must find and supply their own m3u8 links.

 ## Features